 Donate a hamper to Carrie’s Place

-Carrie’s Place provides a range of culturally appropriate services for people experiencing domestic violence and/or homelessness in Maitland and the Lower Hunter.
+Carrie’s Place provides a range of culturally appropriate services for people experiencing experiencing domestic and family violence, and/or homelessness.in Maitland and the Lower Hunter.
+Carrie’s Place also provides a range of services to vulnerable people to support recovery and build resilience.

 Carrie’s Place also provides toy and gift hampers at Christmas as they support children from 0-19 years of age, both boys, girls and non-binary children.
 They support Mums, Dads and Grandparents with many clients living in multigenerational homes, as well as those with special needs.
 Here is a list of gift ideas that might help when shopping.